olebole/irafdoc/doc/mtlocal.ridsmtn.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  [1] Convert all records on the IDS tape to IRAF images, with the root image name being <tt>"aug83"</tt>.
+  [1] Convert all records on the IDS tape to IRAF images, with the root image name being <span style="font-family: monospace;">"aug83"</span>.
 The data is mountain reduced, and all records will be converted.
 The IDS tape is mounted on mtb.

   	cl&gt; ridsmtn mtb aug83